-Counterparty risk relates primarily to overnight deposits of shareholder cash.
+Counterparty risk relates primarily to shareholder deposits and cash balances held with third-party banking institutions.
 This is monitored to ensure that counterparty placements do not exceed agreed limits and that amounts held in the current accounts are placed with other counterparties each day.
-The process allows a proportion of cash to be left with HSBC as custodian.
+The process allows a proportion of cash to be left with the relevant third-party custodian.